 List of about 45 centers of excellence for Parkinson Disease in US and internationally (Australia, Canada, England United Kingdom, Germany, Israel, Netherlands, Singapore, Taiwan) that meet the criteria set by the Parkinson’s Foundation for research, comprehensive care delivery, professional education and patient outreach services

-5 hospital winners were selected for the QUEST® Award for High-value Healthcare.
-They achieved top performance in all seven of the areas measured: cost and efficiency, inpatient and outpatient evidence-based care, mortality, safety, patient experience and appropriate hospital use.
+Premier selected 8 hospitals to receive the 2019 QUEST® Award for High-value Healthcare.
+They achieved top performance in all five of the areas measured: cost, inpatient and outpatient evidence-based care, safety, patient experience and unplanned readmissions.

 Press Ganey’s list of Guardian of Excellence Awards in Patient Experience, and Clinical Quality were awarded to client hospitals who performed in the top 5% for the year.
 List also shows top 5% for Employee Engagement and Physician Engagement